Group 3 element: Composition

 As noted by the 2021 IUPAC report, Sc-Y-Lu-Lr is the only form that simultaneously allows for the preservation of the sequence of atomic number, avoids splitting the d-block into "two highly uneven portions", and gives the blocks the correct widths quantum mechanics demands (2, 6, 10, and 14).
 While arguments in favour of Sc-Y-La-Ac can still be found in the literature, many authors consider them to be logically inconsistent.
 For example, it has been argued that lanthanum and actinium cannot be f-block elements because their atoms have not begun to fill the f-subshells.
-But the same is true of thorium which is never disputed as an f-block element, and this argument overlooks the problem on the other end: that the f-shells complete filling at ytterbium and nobelium (matching the Sc-Y-Lu-Lr form), not at lutetium and lawrencium (as in Sc-Y-La-Ac).
+But the same is true of thorium which is never disputed as an f-block element, proving that this criterion has nothing to do with block assignment as generally understood, and this argument overlooks the problem on the other end: that the f-shells complete filling at ytterbium and nobelium (matching the Sc-Y-Lu-Lr form), not at lutetium and lawrencium (as in Sc-Y-La-Ac).
 Lanthanum, actinium, and thorium are simply examples of exceptions to the Madelung rule; not only do those exceptions represent a minority of elements (only 20 out of 118), but they have also never been considered as relevant for positioning any other elements on the periodic table.
 In gaseous atoms, the d-shells complete their filling at copper (3d^{10}4s^{1}), palladium (4d^{10}5s^{0}), and gold (5d^{10}6s^{1}), but it is universally accepted by chemists that these configurations are exceptional and that the d-block really ends in accordance with the Madelung rule at zinc (3d^{10}4s^{2}), cadmium (4d^{10}5s^{2}), and mercury (5d^{10}6s^{2}).
 The relevant fact for placement is that lanthanum and actinium (like thorium) have valence f-orbitals that can become occupied in chemical environments, whereas lutetium and lawrencium do not: their f-shells are in the core, and cannot be used for chemical reactions.
 Thus the relationship between yttrium and lanthanum is only a secondary relationship between elements with the same number of valence electrons but different kinds of valence orbitals, such as that between chromium and uranium; whereas the relationship between yttrium and lutetium is primary, sharing both valence electron count and valence orbital type.
+Likewise it is also problematic to argue that the f-block should follow the number of electrons in trivalent lanthanide cations, from Ce(3+) [Xe]4f^{1} to Lu(3+) [Xe]4f^{14}, as this would imply that La(3+) [Xe] with its noble gas configuration could not be assigned to either the f-block or the d-block.